2021 Global Carbon Budget: Land modelling protocol (Trendy-v11)

 Annex 4.
 Lightning ignition and population density

-Given uncertainty around datasets, scaling factors, and potential need for model recalibration, and the fact in TRENDY we want models to supply their best C-cycle representation, groups are free to choose the lightning dataset they use (and whether or not they apply the global scaling factor to the most recent forcing dataset).
+Given uncertainty around lightning datasets, scaling factors, and potential need for model recalibration, and the fact in TRENDY we want models to supply their best C-cycle representation, groups are free to choose the lightning dataset they use.

-Gridded population density based on HYDE3.2 is available on the TRENDYv8 server:
+Gridded population density based on HYDE3.2 is available on the Exeter site.

 There is also included the total land fraction per gridcell (from HYDE), as this might be important for some models.